moayadalhaj/city-explorer/README.md

 ## Overview

 This website allows users to explore any location by typing the location name in the input field and as a result, the Lat and the Long will be displayed with a map of that location and you can zoom in and out.
+Also, the response of weather data and movies for the searched location will be displayed using backend app.

 ## Getting Started